Taytalura

-Taytalura is an extinct genus of lepidosauromorph reptile from the Late Triassic of Argentina.
-It contains a single species, Taytalura alcoberi, which is based on a well-preserved skull from the fossiliferous Ischigualasto Formation.
-As a lepidosauromorph, Taytalura is a distant relative of modern lepidosaurs such as sphenodontians (the tuatara and its extinct kin) and squamates (lizards and snakes).
+Taytalura is an extinct genus of lepidosauromorph reptile from the Late Triassic (Carnian age) Ischigualasto Formation of Argentina.
+It contains a single species, Taytalura alcoberi, which is known from a well-preserved skull.
+As a lepidosauromorph, Taytalura is a distant relative of modern lepidosaurs such as rhynchocephalians (the tuatara and its extinct kin) and squamates (lizards and snakes).
 Taytalura did not belong to any group of modern lepidosaurs, since it bears unique features, such as unfused bones in the skull roof and teeth which all sit loosely in a deep groove without sockets.
-Regardless, Micro-CT scanning reveals features of the skull previously only seen in rhynchocephalians (sphenodonts and their ancestors).
+Regardless, micro-CT scanning reveals features of the skull previously only seen in rhynchocephalians (sphenodonts and their ancestors).
 This suggests that the ancestral condition of the skull in lepidosaurs was more similar to sphenodonts than to squamates.

 Discovery

 Taytalura is known from a single skull, PVSJ 698, found at Ischigualasto Provincial Park in San Juan Province, Argentina.
 The skull was collected from geological strata of the Cancha de Bochas Member of the Ischigualasto Formation.
 Radiometric dating has provided an age of around 231.4 Ma for an ash bed at the base of the formation.
 This would place Taytalura in the late Carnian stage of the Late Triassic.
 Taytalura is one of only two lepidosauromorphs known from the Carnian of Gondwana, the other being Clevosaurus hadropodon, a sphenodont from Brazil.
 This would also qualify it as one of the oldest unambiguous Gondwanan members of the group.

-The genus name 'Taytalura' is a combination of 'Tayta' (the Quechua word for 'father') and 'lura' (the Kakán word for 'lizard'), referencing its position as an early lepidosauromorph.
-The specific name alcoberi' honors prolific Argentine paleontologist Oscar Alcober.
+The genus name Taytalurabis a combination of 'Tayta' (the Quechua word for 'father') and 'lura' (the Kakán word for 'lizard'), referencing its position as an early lepidosauromorph.
+The specific name alcoberi honors prolific Argentine paleontologist Oscar Alcober.